ccamel/awesome-ccamel/README.md

 - [ixartz/Next-js-Boilerplate](https://github.com/ixartz/Next-js-Boilerplate) - 🚀🎉📚 Boilerplate and Starter for Next.js 16 with App Router and Page Router support, Tailwind CSS 4 and TypeScript ⚡️ Made with developer experience first: Next.js + TypeScript + ESLint + Prettier + Drizzle ORM + Husky + Lint-Staged + Vitest + Testing Library + Playwright + Storybook + Commitlint + VSCode + Sentry + PostCSS + Tailwind CSS ✨
 - [iyaja/llama-fs](https://github.com/iyaja/llama-fs) - A self-organizing file system with llama 3
 - [janhq/jan](https://github.com/janhq/jan) - Jan is an open source alternative to ChatGPT that runs 100% offline on your computer.
+- [jarredkenny/agency-ai](https://github.com/jarredkenny/agency-ai) - Plan and delegate work to a scalable team of AI agents.
 - [jitsi/jitsi-meet](https://github.com/jitsi/jitsi-meet) - Jitsi Meet - Secure, Simple and Scalable Video Conferences that you use as a standalone app or embed in your web application.
 - [jitsucom/jitsu](https://github.com/jitsucom/jitsu) - Jitsu is an open-source Segment alternative.
 Fully-scriptable data ingestion engine for modern data teams.
 Set-up a real-time data pipeline in minutes, not days
 - [jonmbake/react-terminal-ui](https://github.com/jonmbake/react-terminal-ui) - A terminal React component with support for light and dark modes.